arcjet/arcjet/README.md

-# Arcjet Network Server & Client Library
+# Arcjet Platform - Distributed Datastore & Client Library

 [![npm version](https://badge.fury.io/js/arcjet.svg)](https://badge.fury.io/js/arcjet)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Farcjet%2Farcjet.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Farcjet%2Farcjet?ref=badge_shield)

 Be sure to check out our progress on our project board: https://github.com/arcjet/arcjet/projects/1

+## Disclaimer

+This is beta software, the API of which is not yet finalized, nor is the record format.
+Any code written for this platform will have to be refactored once 1.0 is released, and records migrated.
+1.0 is expected to be sometime in early September, 2018.

 ## Background